beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 }
 ```

-The `SEC()` macro above the method, tells the kernel to run our method before
-The kernel itself does something with the received packet.
+The `SEC()` macro above the method, tells the kernel to run our method before the kernel itself handles the received packet.
 We received a pointer to the `__sk_buff` struct which will hold information about the socket and the data it transfers.

 ### Packets Protocol